 Pacers vs Knicks Odds, Spread, and Total

-The Indiana Pacers look to take a 2-0 series lead back home in their Eastern Conference Finals matchup against the New York Knicks.
-The Pacers won Game 1 on the…
+The Indiana Pacers look to eliminate the New York Knicks on the road and advance to the NBA Finals.
+The Pacers won Game 4 at home, 130-121.
+It was a…

-The Indiana Pacers look to take a 2-0 series lead back home in their Eastern Conference Finals matchup against the New York Knicks.
+The Indiana Pacers look to eliminate the New York Knicks on the road and advance to the NBA Finals.

-The Pacers won Game 1 on the road, 138-135, in overtime.
-It was a close game throughout, but the Knicks held a 14-point lead with just a few minutes remaining.
-Indiana mounted another impressive playoff comeback, with Tyrese Haliburton hitting a game-tying two-pointer at the buzzer to force overtime.
-The Pacers shot 51% from the field and outpaced the Knicks in made three-pointers, 15-11.
-They also took good care of the ball.
-Haliburton led the team in scoring with a double-double: 31 points and 11 assists.
+The Pacers won Game 4 at home, 130-121.
+It was a high-scoring first quarter, and Indiana did a great job controlling the pace of the game.
+They shot 51% from the field, made 13 three-pointers, and hit 27 free throws.
+The Pacers took care of the basketball and excelled in ball movement, finishing with strong assist numbers.
+Indiana had five players score in double figures, and Tyrese Haliburton led the team with a triple-double of 32 points, 15 assists, and 12 rebounds.

 Spread